-That said, it is important not to try to learn hundreds of new words every days.
+That said, it is important NOT to try to learn hundreds of new words every day.
 You will not gain anything from doing this, other than been frustrated and extremely tired.
 At Spoken English Practice, we encourage you to get in to the habit of learning a new word (or two) every day.
 And then try to use these new words when you are speaking with your English tutor or conversation.
 The key is to build an active vocabulary, and the only way to do that is by using these new words during real conversations in English.

 Below is a list of eight words that every non native English speaker should learn how to use.
 Knowing these words will help you articulate yourself better, and make you look like an advanced English speaker.
 Remember, you cannot expand your vocabulary just by memorizing word lists so try to use these words in real conversations!

 Refers to goods similar in quantity and type that can be exchanged.
 Synonym > interchangeable.
 For example “In this recipe potatoes are fungible for carrots.
 The end result will be the same” or “gemstones are not fungible because of their different cuts and sizes”.